shohamhoffman/OpenLegacy-Project-Client/README.md

 ## Http Requests

-All Http requests are to `http://localhost:8080/`.
+All Http requests are directed to `http://localhost:8080/`.
 If the server is not running on that address, no items will be presented.